jonny7read/portfolio/README.md

 # portfolio
-A portfolio of my work
+A portfolio of my work.

+This project is very much work in progress.